Simon Bridges responds to Jami-Lee Ross' 'corrupt' claim

-National has kicked "lone wolf" Jami-Lee Ross out of the party for his "appalling behaviour" – and say they would welcome a police inquiry into "baseless" corruption allegations.
+National has kicked "lone wolf" Jami-Lee Ross out of the party for his "appalling behaviour" – and says it would welcome a police inquiry into "baseless" corruption allegations.

 Leader Simon Bridges said the party wanted to draw a line under the leak episode and be a united caucus going forward.